Immunization - Children

 Early childhood immunization has been shown to be a safe and cost-effective means of controlling diseases within the population.
 In the last 50 years, vaccinations have led to a 95 percent decrease in vaccine preventable diseases.
-The CDC recently called vaccines one of the ten greatest public health achievements of the 20th century.
+The CDC recently called vaccines 1 of the 10 greatest public health achievements of the 20th century.
 Routine childhood immunizations are estimated to save almost $10 billion in direct medical costs.
 The Guide to Community Preventive Services has numerous proven methods to increase the rate of vaccinations in a community that include ways to increase the demand in the community, improve access, and system-based or provider-based innovations.
-See their suggestions at www.thecommunityguide.org/vaccines/universally/index.html.

 Shefer A, Briss P, Rodewald L, et al. Improving immunization coverage rates: An evidence-based review of the literature.
 Epidemiol Rev. 1999;21(1):96-142.